 In music, students develop their skills in composing, performing and listening.
 They are taught using a range techniques and resources including the use of interactive whiteboards, circle time music making with the Sing Up School Choir.

 In Art, pupils experience working with a wide range of different mediums such as clay, plaster, print, fabric, paper, glue, pastels and paint.
 They can study and learn about the work of specific artists and explore 2D and 3D work.
 We welcome many visiting artists to the school who work with the pupils and teachers in developing themes.
-At present, our resident Artist has developed interesting approaches to Graffiti Art Work using Nottingham Lace.

 Through Drama, students with complex difficulties develop their skills in participating; working specifically on interactions with others.
 All students are given the opportunity to be part of a dramatic process that involves them exploring, creating, feeling, thinking, communicating, playing, moving and sensing.
 All lessons are based around Key Stage topics, which change each term.

 Annually, each year put on a production which includes art, music and drama.
 The 6th Form hold an annual leavers party, where 6th form students have the opportunity to party.

 We also offer an Arts Award qualification at Bronze (equivalent to a D to G at GCSE).
 This qualification allows pupils to explore the Arts, develop important life skills and gives them an opportunity to achieve a meaningful qualification at the end of the course.
 The Arts Award inspires young people to grow their arts and leadership talents – its CREATIVE, VALUABLE & ACCESSIBLE.
 To find out more about the Arts Award, click here

 There are many opportunities for students to immerse themselves in Creative Arts outside the classroom with regular Enrichment Art clubs and school plays, as well as some students taking part in Crocus Fields Art Projects and Our Whole School Garcia Project.